neferin12/matrix-studrss-bot/README.md

 ## Local

 `TypeScript` and `pnpm` as the package manager must be installed.
-The server can be strated with:
+The server can be started with:

 ```bash
 pnpm install